-We are adjacent to the High Street with good tube and bus links close by.
-Our accommodation includes a large Hall for activities, space for childcare, interview rooms, disabled toilet and changing facilities, public internet access and a cafe where mothers can work togther to cook meals.
-The Bethnal Green population has high levels of immigrants and ethnic minorities, and higher than average levels of unemployment and young children.
+We are adjacent to the high street with good tube and bus links close by.
+Our centre includes a large hall for activities, space for childcare, interview rooms, disabled toilet and changing facilities, and a community cafe.
+Bethnal Green has a high percentage of ethnic minority residents, and high levels of poverty.

 Based in the heart of the East End for over 30 years, we are highly respected and trusted by the community, and provide a wide range of holistic services, from specialist legal support to promoting wellbeing and giving a voice to some of the most marginalised people in our community.
 We also work collaboratively with a very wide range of organisations across London, as part of a much wider network of support.

 Read more about the Charity running this project.

 Emma, our group coordinator, has had huge success in engaging our group members and developing positive solutions that meet their needs and wishes.

 Maria oversees operational delivery of advice and group work, to ensure activities are well coordinated, resourced and focussed.